Mark Anderson, US CPA & US Expat Tax Help

 Transparent Flat-Fee Pricing

-Expat tax work should not come with surprise invoices.
-We quote you a flat fee upfront based on the complexity of your situation.
-Starting from $325, with no hidden charges for standard expat forms.
-You'll know exactly what you're paying before any work begins.
+No surprise invoices.
+We quote a flat fee upfront based on the complexity of your situation — starting from $325, with no hidden charges for standard expat forms.

 06

 Tax questions don't pause until April.
-Whether it's an IRS notice in August, an FBAR question in October, or a mid-year move that changes your filing status, we're reachable throughout the year — not just during tax season.
+Whether it's an IRS notice in August or an FBAR question in October, we're reachable throughout the year — not just during tax season.
+100% online.
+No in-person meeting required.

 Why a Dedicated Expat CPA Beats TurboTax, H&R Block, or Any DIY Software